lateral/crystal-ball/README.md

 + Numerical stability is lower when points are further away from the centre of the Poincaré disc.

 ## Tests
+Unit testing is performed using [QUnit](https://qunitjs.com/) and [qunit-assert-close](https://github.com/JamesMGreene/qunit-assert-close) (both bundled).
 To run the unit tests in your browser, open `run_tests.html`.
+Opening this page runs the tests in your browser.